-Beach walk – We planned the long beach walk from Grotto beach on the east of Hermanus at the point where the Klein Rivier flows into the sea, to Klipgat Cave at De Kelders.
+Our Beach walk.
+We planned the long beach walk from Grotto beach on the east of Hermanus.
+At the point where the Klein Rivier flows into the sea, to Klipgat Cave at De Kelders.
 The planning of the beach walk is important because if the mouth of the Klein Rivier is open to the sea one would need to cross at low tide.

 De Kelders in sight

-We stopped for lunch and another coffee break at a Shale outcrop that we came across at around the 15 kilometre mark; we managed to find some shade to escape the sun and the building heat of the day.
-With the end in sight we continued the walk towards the cliff with Klipgat cave situated at the base, a very clear destination.
-The final part of the beach walk has many rocky protrusions that one cannot pass on the seaward side regardless of the tidal conditions; this is where the going gets tough.
-Anytime one walks on the beach, prepare to walk through thick beach sand or to negotiate boulders or rocks – that’s just part of the deal unfortunately.
-Our timing was fortunate because the climb from the beach at the base of Klipgat cave onto the fairly steep rocky cliff path to the car park where we were meeting our lift can be problematic if the tide is in too far.
+We stopped for lunch and another coffee break at a Shale outcrop that we came across at around the 15 kilometer mark.
+We managed to find some shade to escape the sun and the building heat of the day.
+So with the end in sight we continued the walk towards the cliff with Klipgat cave situated at the base.
+So we had a very clear destination.
+The final part of the beach walk has many rocky protrusions that one cannot pass on the seaward side regardless of the tidal conditions.

+This is where the going gets tough because anytime one walks on the beach its hard going.
+Therefore prepare to walk through thick beach sand or to negotiate boulders or rocks.
+On a beach walk that’s just part of the deal unfortunately.
+Our timing was fortunate because the climb from the beach at the base of Klipgat cave onto the fairly steep rocky cliff path.
+We were headed to the car park where we were meeting our lift.